UN Identifies 5 Key Areas to Boost EWS Efficiency

-According to UN General Secretary Antonio Guterres, an average of 24 million people every year are pushed to poverty by disasters, and many more leave their homes.
+According to UN General Secretary Antonio Guterres, an average of 24 million people are pushed into poverty by disasters every year, and many more leave their homes.
 He said that if these people continue to struggle to rebuild and recover what they have lost, they will never reach the SDG (Sustainable Development) Agenda 2030.

-The UN has always underscored the value of prevention strategies, especially now with the climate change turbo-charging natural events.
-Building climate and disaster resilience are becoming more critical to any society to reduce the massive risk and losses from disasters.
+The UN has always underscored the value of prevention strategies, especially now with climate change turbo-charging natural events.
+Building climate and disaster resilience is becoming more critical to any society’s ability to reduce the massive risks and losses from disasters.

 The report is divided into two parts.
 The first part lays the legal and institutional framework for the Early Warning Systems.
 It presents a history of the early warning system and disaster risk reduction strategies and how disasters like Tsunamis have pushed for global efforts to establish a robust EWS.

-The first part also described the Early Warning Systems and discussed its four main elements: Risk Knowlege, Monitoring and Warning Services, Dissemination and Communication, and Response Capabilities.
+The first part also described Early Warning Systems and discussed their four main elements: Risk knowledge, Monitoring and Warning Services, Dissemination and Communication, and Response Capabilities.

-The second part of the report presents and describes the challenge and obstacles to an efficient EWS, especially in developing countries.
-The report analysed several global and regional projects, identified five key areas where obstacles and challenges typically lie, and the solutions to overcome them.
+The second part of the report presents and describes the challenges and obstacles to an efficient EWS, especially in developing countries.
+The report analysed several global and regional projects and identified five key areas where obstacles and challenges typically lie and the solutions to overcome them.

 These five key areas identified for targeted interventions are the following: